Fenl FAQ

 often times it’s necessary to combine values with different entity keys.

-function support supports these use cases.
+The lookup function support supports these use cases.
 The lookup

-function takes two arguments: the first argument key
+function takes two arguments: the first argument key (the key

 expression) describes the entity key being looked up, and the second

-(the foreign expression) describes the value to be
+argument value (the foreign expression) describes the value to be

 looked up: